Locustella

 Locustella is a genus of small passerine birds that includes the grasshopper warblers.
 Formerly placed in the paraphyletic "Old World warbler" assemblage, they are now considered the northernmost representatives of a largely Gondwanan family, the Locustellidae.

 These are rather drab brownish "warblers" usually associated with fairly open grassland, shrubs or marshes.
 Some are streaked, others plain, all are difficult to view.
 They are insectivorous.

 The most characteristic feature of this group is that the song of several species is a mechanical insect-like reeling which gives rise to the group's scientific name.

 Species breeding in temperate regions are strongly migratory.

 Taxonomy

 The genus Locustella was introduced by the German naturalist Johann Jakob Kaup in 1829 with the common grasshopper warbler (Locustella naevia) as the type species.
 The genus name Locustella is from Latin and is a diminutive of locusta, "grasshopper".
 Like the English name, this refers to the insect-like song of some species.

-There are 23 species placed in the genus:
+The genus contains the following twenty-three species: